moonbathr/neopets/README.md

 # Neopets
 Scripts for Neopets by sunbathr.

-* **navbar-hover-toggle.user.js** - toggles the top navbar dropdowns by hovering rather than clicking on neopets
+* **navbar-hover-toggle** - toggles the top navbar dropdowns by hovering rather than clicking on neopets
-* **dti-notes-section.user.js** - adds a note taking section to DTI closets; you can hit "disable links" and then tap on NC items to add their names to the notes section
+* **dti-notes-section** - adds a note taking section to DTI closets; you can hit "disable links" and then tap on NC items to add their names to the notes section
-* **altador-theme.css** (site theme) - new site theme with several minor aesthetic improvements; hides social media icons
+* **altador-theme** (site theme) - new site theme with several minor aesthetic improvements; hides social media icons
-* **neoboards-dark-mode.css** (site theme) - new darkmode site theme for the boards
+* **neoboards-dark-mode** (site theme) - new darkmode site theme for the boards

+## downloading a script (requires Tampermonkey/Greasemonkey)
+1. click on script above
+2. click raw
+3. download

 ## using new theme
 1. download Stylebot extension